leomoon-studios/openvpn-installer-for-linux/README.md

 # OpenVPN Installer for Linux
 ## Introduction
+Having your own OpenVPN service is very important these days but setting one up can be very tedious!

-This script will setup a secure OpenVPN server on Ubuntu, Debian, CentOS, Fedora and Arch Linux.
+This script will setup a secure OpenVPN server on Ubuntu, Debian, CentOS, Fedora and Arch Linux at home or on a VPS.

 ## Features
 *   Installs and configures a secure OpenVPN server on